Property Insights of Campolide, Lisbon

-The hillside neighbourhood of Campolide is a progressively up-and-coming district, and investing in a Campolide property will locate you in the heart of Lisbon.
-With its breath-taking views of the city, and the historical Águas Livres Aqueduct in the background, it truly is a picturesque suburb for a second home.
+The hillside neighbourhood of Campolide is a progressively up-and-coming district, and investing in a Campolide property will put you right in the heart of Lisbon.
+With its breathtaking views of the city and the historical Águas Livres Aqueduct as a historical backdrop, it truly is the ideal picturesque suburb for a second home.

-With trendy and artsy districts like Alcantra and Belém only a 10-12 minute drive away, where you can explore the renowned LX Factory and much more.
+With trendy and artsy districts like Alcantara and Belem only a ten minute drive away, you don’t have to go far to explore the renowned LX Factory and much more.
 This welcoming suburb is an attractive district for both local and international residents wanting to buy a Campolide property.

-Both the Campolide train station and the Sete Rios train station allow for easy access into the centre of Lisbon; as well as the rest of Portugal.
-The Sete Rios train station has daily trains running into the Algarve, Alentejo and Porto districts, most of these trips are not only beautifully scenic but a great way to travel locally.
+Both the Campolide and the Sete Rios train stations allow for easy access into the centre of Lisbon and the rest of Portugal.
+The Sete Rios train station has daily services running to the Algarve, Alentejo and Porto districts, most of these trips are not only beautifully scenic but a great way to travel locally.

-There are also a number of local buses which run in and out of Campolide and surrounding areas, especially from the University Campus.
-Owning property in Campolide means home owners get to be close to the action but still live the European, suburban lifestyle.
+There are also a number of local buses that run through Campolide and the surrounding areas, especially from the University Campus.
+Owning property in Campolide means homeowners get to be close to the action but still live the European, suburban lifestyle.

-The Lisbon International Airport is a mere 15 to 20 minute drive from the Campolide district, offering home buyers a short commute home when touching down at the airport.
+The Lisbon International Airport is a mere twenty minute drive from the Campolide district, offering home buyers a short trip home when touching down at the airport.
 Even though this is a tranquil neighbourhood, there is a steady flow of morning and evening traffic which passes nearby the Campolide area.
 This traffic, however, mainly comes from the city centre, and then diverts away from the Campolide zone, with drivers catching the Cascais, Sintra or Southern highways.

-The Campolide district originally started off as quaint collection of farmland estates, which thrived off the vineyards, orchards and olive groves that defined the landscape in this area.
-In the early 1970’s, the addition of the university in this area, brought in a lot of young students, couples and families.
+The Campolide district originally began as quaint collection of farmland estates that thrived off the vineyards, orchards and olive groves that defined the landscape in this area.
+In the early 1970s, the opening of a university brought in a lot of young students, couples and families.

 As the demand for property in Campolide increased, so did the housing options in this area.
-Home buyers interested in property in Campolide will notice that most of the buildings are from the 70’s era, but there are also a number of new modern constructions going up in the area.
+Home buyers interested in property in Campolide will notice that most of the buildings are from the 1970s, but there are also a number of new modern constructions going up in the area.

 For home buyers looking for a more traditional home, the charming neighbourhood of Calacadas dos Meistros offers an intriguing change of scenery.
 This areas boasts an adorable collection of houses and villas in Campolide that were built with front and back yards.

-House hunters looking for property in the Campolide district have the benefit of having one of the best International schools on the doorstep of the district.
-The Park International School is located in the neighbouring region of Alfragide.
-There are also local schools and other international schools in close proximity.
+House hunters looking for property in the Campolide district can enjoy the benefit of having one of the best International schools on the doorstep of the district: the Park International School is located in the neighbouring region of Alfragide, while there are also local schools and other international schools in close proximity.

-With the University NOVA being in the heart of the district, home buyers can expect to encounter a laid back, but ‘vibey’ neighbourhood when purchasing a Campolide property.
-The attraction of young couples and families brings along a diverse variety of restaurants to choose from in the Campolide district.
+With the University NOVA being at the heart of the district, home buyers can expect to encounter a laid back but youthful neighbourhood when purchasing a Campolide property.
+The attraction of young couples and families brings along a diverse variety of restaurants to choose from in this district.

-Campolide also has a few noteworthy must-sees, that can be seen again and again.
-One of them being what the locals like to call: Amoreiras Vista 360.
-This specific spot is on the edge of Campolide, in Amoreiras, and gives residents a full, 360 degree, panoramic view of the entire city of Lisbon.
-The area can get crowded over the busy summer season.
-However, finding property in this part of Campolide, offers second home seekers an opportunity to see this spectacular view of Lisbon city everyday.
+Campolide also has a few noteworthy must-sees that can be enjoyed again and again: Amoreiras Vista 360, for instance, is located on the edge of Campolide, in Amoreiras, giving residents a full, 360-degree panoramic view of the entire city of Lisbon.
+The area can get crowded over the busy summer season; but finding property in this part of Campolide, offers second home seekers an opportunity to see this spectacular view of Lisbon city everyday.

-The Campolide neighbourhood also offers three family and pet friendly parks, including the Jardim Amnista International.
-The Recreational Park of Alto de Serafina is more popular amongst the residents who own property in Campolide, as it hosts a number of permanent outdoor exercise structures, as well as play areas for children.
-Another popular park in the area, is the large and beautifully landscaped Parque Edwardo VII.
-With stunning views of Lisbon from the top of the park, this is the perfect spot for picnics, playing with the kids or going for a morning run.
+The Campolide neighbourhood also offers three family- and pet-friendly parks, including the Jardim Amnista International.
+Alto de Serafina park is more popular amongst the residents who own property in Campolide, as it hosts a number of permanent outdoor exercise structures as well as play areas for children.
+Another popular park in the area is the large and beautifully landscaped Parque Eduardo VII; with stunning views of Lisbon from the top of the park, this is the perfect spot for picnics, playing with the kids or going for a morning run.

-The Lisbon Zoo, Jardim Zoologico is also on the border line of Campolide, heading towards the Sete Rios area.
-Offering both local and international residents a great escape for children and adults alike.
-The Jardim Zoologico is not only popular with international and local visitors, but also with residents.
-Local resident ‘access cards’ or ‘memberships’ are available for both families and children, which offers a variety of activities and workshops on a monthly basis.
+Lisbon’s city zoo, Jardim Zoologico, is also on the border line of Campolide, heading towards the Sete Rios area.
+Offering both international residents and locals a great escape for children and adults alike, local resident ‘access cards’ or ‘memberships’ are available for both families and children, which offers a variety of activities and workshops on a monthly basis.

-All aspects considered, the bustling hillside neighbourhood of Campolide is definitely a welcoming area for apartment and even villa purchases.
-This is an especially great district if you’re considering a quiet family orientated neighbourhood, which is also located in close proximity to the centre, as well as other interesting areas of the Lisbon district.
+All things considered, the bustling hillside neighbourhood of Campolide is definitely a welcoming area for apartment and even villa purchases.
+This is an especially great district if you’re considering a quiet family-orientated neighbourhood, which is also located in close proximity to the centre, as well as other interesting areas of the Lisbon district.